 - HIIT involves short bursts of intense exercise followed by brief rest periods, which can be highly effective at building muscle while improving cardiovascular health and burning fat.

-- Consuming protein-rich foods after a workout helps provide necessary amino acids for muscle repair and recovery, while carbohydrates are important for providing energy during workouts and helping to replenish glycogen stores in muscles post-workout.
+- Consuming protein-rich foods after a workout provides the necessary amino acids for muscle repair and recovery.
+Simultaneously, carbohydrates deliver energy during training and help replenish glycogen stores in muscles post-workout.

-- Hormones such as testosterone and human growth hormone (HGH) increase protein synthesis and cell division in muscles, leading to increased muscle size, and HIIT stimulates the growth of both fast-twitch and slow-twitch muscle fibers, leading to overall muscle development.
+- Anabolic hormones like testosterone and human growth hormone (HGH) significantly increase muscle protein synthesis and cell division.
+HIIT uniquely stimulates the growth of both fast-twitch and slow-twitch muscle fibers, leading to superior overall muscle development.

-- Rest and recovery are crucial components in building muscle, and choosing the appropriate exercises, training frequency, interval timing, and incorporating progressive overload can maximize muscle-building potential while preventing injury and overtraining.
+- Rest and recovery are crucial for building muscle.
+Choosing the appropriate exercises, training frequency, interval timing, and incorporating progressive overload maximizes muscle-building potential while preventing injury and overtraining.

 Understanding the Basics of Muscle Growth

-Muscle growth occurs when your muscles are put under stress and then repair themselves during recovery periods.
+Muscle growth, scientifically known as hypertrophy, occurs when your muscles are stressed and then repair themselves during recovery.
 This stress can be caused by various types of exercises, such as weightlifting, bodyweight exercises, or high-intensity interval training (HIIT).

 However, building muscle is not just about exercise; nutrition and hormones also play a crucial role.

 Nutrition is essential for muscle growth because your muscles need fuel to repair and grow.
-Consuming protein-rich foods after a workout helps to provide the necessary amino acids for muscle repair and recovery.
-Additionally, carbohydrates are important for providing energy during workouts and helping to replenish glycogen stores in your muscles post-workout.
+Consuming protein-rich foods after a workout provides the necessary amino acids for muscle repair and recovery.
+According to 2026 sports nutrition research, optimal protein timing significantly enhances muscle protein synthesis.
+Additionally, carbohydrates are essential for delivering energy during activities and helping to replenish glycogen stores in your muscles post-workout.

 Hormones such as testosterone and human growth hormone (HGH) also play a significant role in muscle growth.
-These hormones increase protein synthesis and cell division in your muscles, leading to increased muscle size.
+These hormones increase protein synthesis and cell division in your muscles, directly increasing muscle size and strength.

 Now that you understand the basics of muscle growth, let’s delve into what HIIT is all about.